 RESPONSE: Thank you for your kind words.
 The one major (though not really that major) quibble I have with the data is the individual models they use to look for effects of individual animal taxa on concentrations of ammonium.
 I just don’t think this is appropriate and looks like data dredging to me to do individual models for each taxa.
 They show that limpets are correlated with overall ammonium which seems unlikely to be a real biological effect unless these reefs are stacked with limpets in a way I’ve never seen in a kelp forest.
 I don’t think these analyses are appropriate and should be removed.
 A potential alternative way to address the question though would be to do some sort of ordination on the animal biomass data (e.g., NMDS) with site as replicate and then test how ammonium concentrations correlate with the ordination axes.
 You could potentially break this up by tidal cycle if you have enough data.
 This would give you some more powerful inference about how ammonium concentrations varied with animal community composition.

-RESPONSE: We have removed the individual family models.
+RESPONSE: We have removed the individual family models since these results are not central to the questions we ask.
 I think the science is good and L&O would make a good audience for this paper.
 I had a few comments and concerns that should help a revision become publication worthy.
 Specific Comments Lines 206-212 - So fishes and inverts weren’t counted outside of the kelp forest?
 I was expecting that to be part of the methods to make a more robust comparison of ammonium inside vs. outside the forest.
 I found this part of the methods a little hard to understand.
 I had to reread this section a couple of times to make sure I got it.

-RESPONSE: No, fishes and inverts were not counted inside vs outside kelp forests.
-Due to visual obstruction and entanglement by the kelp, surveys entirely inside the kelp forests were not possible.
-As shown in Figure S1.01, we laid the Reef Life Survey transects along the edge of the kelp forest to best characterize the biological communities associated with each forest.
+RESPONSE: That is correct: fishes and inverts were not counted outside kelp forests.
+Due to visual obstruction and concern with diver entanglement by the kelp, surveys entirely inside the kelp forests were not possible.
+Instead, as shown in Figure S1.01, we laid the Reef Life Survey transects right along the edge of the kelp forest to best (and safely) characterize the biological communities associated with each forest.
 We have clarified this section in the methods (lines 215-218).
 Lines 226-27 - 0-2m above the benthos seems quite variable honestly and I expect this generated some heterogeneity in the data that might not have existed had they been consistent about the depth off the bottom as these samples would have had more/less influence from the benthic organisms excreting ammonium.
 Nothing to be done now but some unfortunate variability here.

 RESPONSE: We agree, and tried to minimize variation in the field, but cannot correct this now.
 Lines 229-30 - Not sure I understand the ‘standard’ creation here vs simply the samples taken outside the kelp forest.
 How were these ‘standards’ used?